pooja2512/jekyll-now/_posts/2018-08-17-A-B_testing.md

 ![A/B test header image](https://image.ibb.co/ih95Az/startup_593327_1920.jpg)

-I have got the opportunity to work on a project to help company decide whether to launch a new page on their website or keep the old page.
-I decided do this by a widely practised experiment called A/B testing.
+I have got the opportunity to work on a project to help the company decide whether to launch a new page on their website or keep the old page.
+I decided to do this by a widely practiced experiment called A/B testing.

 ## What is A/B Testing?